-Risk Description Mitigation Change Cyber security threat Financial or reputational damage could be caused by cyber attacks or IT system flaws.
+Risk Description Mitigation Change Cyber security threat Financial or reputational damage could be caused by cyber-attacks or IT system flaws.
 Our documented security plan includes a cyber incident response plan and disaster recovery systems plan, and we undertake phishing awareness training supplemented by simulated attacks.
 We maintain information security certification. + Macro-economic factors Successful delivery of the growth strategy is reliant on the buoyancy of the UK new housing market, with a slow-down for an extended period likely to have a detrimental impact on wins and lower returns due to increased competition in a smaller market.
-The recent war in Ukraine could have an impact on the UK new housing market through availability of materials and market uncertainty impacting the economy.
 Whilst there may be a delay in growth plans, ultimately the UK has growing requirement for more new homes than are currently being built.
-Our growing I&C proposition reduces reliance on the residential market. + Increased cost of living Through macro-economic factors, the cost of living increases that have impacted the UK economy in late 2021 into 2022 could continue, raising the operating cost base of the Group through higher personnel costs and higher operating costs. to support its staff, and brought forward the effective date of those increases.
-Health and safety The health and safety of our employees, subcontractors, suppliers and customers is of paramount importance to us.
+Our growing I&C proposition reduces reliance on the residential market.
+Inflation Through macro-economic factors, the sustained high rates of inflation throughout 2022 and into 2023 have raised the operating cost base of the Group through higher personnel costs and higher operating costs.
+Most of the Group's revenues are regulated with annual tariff increases linked to RPI.
+This mitigates the negative effect of inflation on the cost base.
+The Group has a robust budgeting process and going concern assessment that incorporates sensitivities in a range of variables, including operating costs. = Health and safety The health and safety of our employees, subcontractors, suppliers and customers is of paramount importance to us.
 Major incidents on our networks including outages and faults could lead to harm to individuals, reputational damage, financial penalties, prosecution or change of regulatory status.
-The Group has revised its comprehensive health and safety strategy, which includes bringing safety to the forefront of our culture, measuring safety performance and strong risk management procedures. = Key = No change + Risk increased - R isk decreased
+The Group has revised its comprehensive health and safety strategy, which includes bringing safety to the forefront of our culture, measuring safety performance and strong risk management procedures. =